 The BAM program offers currently enrolled CU Boulder undergraduate students the opportunity to receive both bachelor’s and master’s degrees in a shorter period of time.
 Students receive the bachelor’s degree first, but begin taking graduate coursework as undergraduates, typically in their senior year.
 Because some courses are allowed to double-count for both the bachelor’s and the master’s degrees, students receive a master’s degree in less time and at a lower cost than if they were to enroll in a stand-alone master’s degree program after completion of their BS.
 In addition, staying at CU Boulder to pursue a BAM program enables a student to continue working with their established faculty mentors.

-To find out if the BAM degree is a good fit for you, please visit the BAM admissions webpage.
+To learn about BAM degree eligibility and application requirements, please visit the Mechanical Engineering BAM admissions webpage.

 How the Program Works

-Note: Students who were admitted prior to July 2019 follow a concurrent Bachelor’s/Master’s structure, and the two degrees are awarded simultaneously when requirements for both degrees are met.
+Note: Students who were admitted to the BS/MS program prior to July 2019 follow a concurrent Bachelor’s/Master’s structure, and the two degrees are awarded simultaneously when requirements for both degrees are met.

-Undergraduate students should contact their academic advisor (for the BS program) to learn more about BAM programs.
-Students are also welcome to contact Graduate Advisor Andrew Angely to learn more about the MS program and to determine their eligibility for admission to the BAM program.
+Undergraduate students should contact their academic advisor (for the BS program) to determine their eligibility for BAM program admission.
+Students are also welcome to contact the graduate program at email@example.com to learn more about the MS program.
 More BAM programs, policies and forms may be found on the Registrar’s Office website.